Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getUserEnv_en.md

 ##NAME##

-getUserEnv - Acquire the environment variable
+getUserEnv - Acquire the environment variable for the current user

 ##SYNOPSIS##